tmcd82070/Rdistance/cran-comments.md

 # Resubmission comments
-* This version fixes two critical bugs.
-One in the point transect methods.
-One in the automated analysis routine.
+* This version fixes a critical bug in the bootstrap method, provides better error messages, and introduces testing files.

-# Current Version
+# Version of current submission
-* 2.1.3
+* 2.1.5
+* 2.1.4 was an interim version
-* Previous version on CRAN: 2.1.2
+* Previous version on CRAN: 2.1.3

 # R CMD check --as-cran results
 No ERRORs or WARNINGs.

 # Test environments
-* local Windows 10 Pro, R 3.5.2
+* local: Windows 10 Pro, R version 4.0.0 (2020-04-24) -- "Arbor Day"
 * Unix (via Travis) : build passing

 # winbuilder: passing with note